The People, the Hearts behind Bridgewood Farms

 Bridgewood Farms is a non-profit organization founded in 1967 for intellectually disabled children and adults with various mental and/or physical handicaps which prevent them from living comfortably in society on their own.
 Bridgewood Farms purpose is to provide opportunity through continual education by continuing to teach and to improve their functional skills; acquiring meaningful job skills for the possibility of working in the community; growing socially and emotionally; experiencing the joy that comes with their accomplishments; and having a place that is safe, affordable and reflects individual personalities.

-Sheri Brown, Vice President
+Sheri Brown, Chairman

 Board of Directors